 The antifibrinolytic agent tranexamic acid (TXA) increases clot stability and is used concomitantly with coagulation factor replacement to improve hemostasis in PWHs without inhibitors.
 It is not contraindicated to combine rFVIIa with TXA to improve hemostasis although it is not systematically studied.
 In contrast to rFVIIa, aPCC has not been recommended to be given together with TXA unless a time lag of 6 h between administrations of the two drugs.
 The reason for this caution is safety concerns with an estimated increased risk of thrombotic events and disseminated intravascular coagulation (DIC).
 However, strong evidence supporting this precaution is lacking.
-A recently clinical study showed good hemostatic results and no episodes of thromboembolic events or DIC and hypercoagulability in inhibitor patients that had previously been refractory to monotherapy treatment [86,89].
 At least whenever possible applied locally either as mouth rinse or moistened dressings the combination of TXA and aPCC is considered as safe.
 The dose of tranexamic acid commonly used is 10 mg/kg intravenously or 25 mg/kg orally 3-4 times daily for 7-10 days.